Plan a Spring Break in Utah (25 Awesome Utah Spring Break Ideas!)

 These resorts are located in two canyons — Little Cottonwood (Snowbird and Alta) and Big Cottonwood (Solitude and Brighton).

 While local traffic tends to thin out some as spring comes, if there is a snowstorm, locals can flock to the canyons, making it a headache to get up and down the canyons if you are not staying by the resorts.

 Plus, you can usually get a great deal on lodging during the Spring.

-Where Should I Plan a Spring Break Skiing Trip in Utah
+Where Should I Plan a Utah Spring Break Skiing Trip

 The highest elevation for ski resorts in Utah is Alta and Snowbird.
 Both of these resorts will have the best snow compared to other resorts in Utah.
 The resorts are next to each other up Little Cottonwood Canyon.